There was an error with your log in

 • Group sizes and prices:

-• For this adventure, the max number of participants is 14 people.
+• For this adventure, the usual client-to-guide ratio is 16:1.

 Hiking in Iceland’s Volcanic Trails can be arranged for larger groups.
 Contact us to make arrangements.